 What we do

-Instituted in the memory of Jai Chandiram by her family, the fellowship supports media and research projects by members of the IAWRT India Chapter.
+Instituted in the memory of Jai Chandiram by her family, the Jai Chandiram Memorial Fellowship is awarded bi-annually and supports media and research projects by members of the IAWRT India Chapter.
 Jai Chandiram was a distinguished media professional and former Deputy Director General (DDG) of Doordarshan.
 She was the founding member and Managing Trustee of IAWRT India Chapter and the first Asian to be the President of IAWRT International.